 One of The Nation’s Largest Army Museums

-Logistics, the art and science of moving tons of food, fuel, clothing and ammunitions to troops thousands of miles from home, has been the genius of the U.S. Army throughout its history.
-And this fascinating story is told only at Fort Lee’s U.S. Army Quartermaster Museum.
+Logistics, the art, and science of moving tons of food, fuel, clothing, and ammunition to troops thousands of miles from home, has been the genius of the U.S. Army throughout its history.
+And this fascinating story is told only at Fort Gregg-Adams (formerly Fort Lee) U.S. Army Quartermaster Museum.

 Admission free.
 Gift shop on-site.
 Visitors must use the Sisisky Gate on Route 36 (picture ID, vehicle registration/ insurance required).